FelipeTomazEC/Lexical-Analyzer/README.md

 # Lexical Analyzer

-The task of translates high level code, i.e., programming languages, into a format that can be understand by a computer - binary code - is the main job of a compiler.
+The task of translating high level code, i.e., programming languages, into a format that can be understand by a computer - binary code - is the main job of a compiler.
 Speaking in a simple way, the compiler can be split in 3 parts: